possibly/Tetris-1/README.md

 3)Create another panel to show the score of a player.

 4)Find and use sounds for figures when they stop, dissapear, rotate.
+DONE!

 5)Change the ugly looks of the figures.

+6)GET MY LAZY ASS to remove binary files from the history of the project, and attach them to release ONLY!